haihw/psireader/README.md

 - Step 1: Lunch apps with internet connection
 - Expected result: the data is loaded automatically and displayed fully all region with 2 value 24h PSI and 3h PSI
 - Step 2: Tap refresh button
-- Expected result: The loading indicator is showed and the data is loaded and displayed fully all region with 2 value 24h PSI and 3h PSI
+- Expected result: The loading indicator is showed and the data is loaded and displayed fully all region with 2 value 24h PSI and 3h PSI.
+The loading indicator should be able to tap to cancel action
 - Step 3: Turn on airplan mode
 - Expected result: The pop up alert with 2 option "cancel" "retry" is prompted.
 Click on "retry", should be able to load data again.